-Chrysanthemums are common gift plants and can be found as such year around.
+Chrysanthemums are common gift plants and can be found as such year round.
 This is because they have been tricked into blooming by either hormones or manipulation of light exposure.
 Chrysanthemum houseplants require lower light to force blooms.
-They can be quite difficult to get to re-bloom in an interior setting but in warmer climes should be planted outside where they can get the appropriate lighting and resume their normal bloom schedule.
+They can be quite difficult to get to re-bloom in an interior setting, but in warmer climes they should be planted outside where they can get the appropriate lighting and resume their normal bloom schedule.

 Potted mums are not the same as the hardy varieties that go into garden beds.
 They are more sensitive to cold and light changes, but you can find them any time of the year and bloom for several weeks in the home interior.
 Growing chrysanthemums indoors is easy and requires little special care beyond watering, good soil and drainage.
 Once the blooms are spent, you can keep the plant around for its deeply etched foliage.

 Mums are generally ready for interior growth at purchase.
 If the plant is pot bound, you can transplant it to a slightly bigger container, with good drainage holes and fresh houseplant soil.
 An important tip on how to grow mums indoors is to position your plant inside where it receives bright light during the day but isn’t under a street or security light at night.
 Excess lighting can throw the plant’s bloom production off and cause it to stop flowering.

 Regular watering is a crucial part of indoor mum care.
 Water the plant from under the leaves to help prevent fungal issues when caring for container mums.
 Deadhead if you wish, to keep the plant looking its best.
 Keep chrysanthemum houseplants where they can receive good air circulation and avoid excess humidity.